blackketter/teensy4_esp32_breakout/README.md

 Notes:

-- In progress: First Draft
+- In progress: Ordered first board
 - With longer header pins you should be able to flip the board to be under or over the Teensy 4.0

 Pinout: